Emerging Philanthropist Program Grant Guidelines

-The Emerging Philanthropist Program (EPP) is a joint project of The Foundation for Enhancing Communities (TFEC) and Harrisburg Young Professionals (HYP) that provides opportunities for emerging leaders in the Harrisburg community to become actively engaged with the power of philanthropy.
+The Emerging Philanthropist Program (EPP) provides opportunities for emerging leaders in the Harrisburg community to become actively engaged with the power of philanthropy.

 The Emerging Philanthropist Program seeks to engage Harrisburg’s emerging business and community leaders with the great possibilities that lie within philanthropic endeavors in Harrisburg.
 The program helps emerging philanthropists answer such questions as: What does it mean to be philanthropic?; How do I understand the needs of our community?; and What can I do to make an impact?
 Additionally, The Emerging Philanthropist Program provides resources and educational opportunities for Harrisburg’s developing leaders who wish to be actively engaged in giving back to their community.
 In Spring/Summer of each year, the EPP program will announce the funding priority to be used to guide its grantmaking.

-The 2020 EPP program will announce its 2020 funding priorities in 2020.
-In 2019, the EPP program sought grant proposals from nonprofit organizations providing mental health support programs, with a preference for those providing direct mental health services, in Harrisburg and the surrounding areas.
-Organizations are not required to be located in Harrisburg and the surrounding areas, but must provide services within or to these areas.
-Each year, select applicants will be asked to complete an interview and/or a site visit with participants of the EPP program as part of the grant review process.
+In 2022, the EPP program seeks grant proposals from nonprofit organizations providing mental health support programs and services, with a preference for those providing direct mental health services for those who are 18 years old and younger, in Cumberland, Dauphin and Perry Counties.
+Please note that select applicants will be asked to complete an interview and/or a site visit with participants of the EPP program as part of the grant review process.

 Size of Grants